 I still keep up with my social medias, so definitely go follow me there to keep up with what I am up to!
 I am a lot more busy now than I was in high school, so my posts are a little less consistent, but I still try to keep posting a priority.
 Thank you so much for taking the time to check out my website and I hope to see you somewhere else on the Internet!

 Does having a rare disease limit your social life at all?

 Not really!
-I am pretty much your average teenage girl, I just happen to be disabled.
+I am pretty much your average college student, I just happen to be disabled.
 Sometimes, the fatigue that is a symptom of FA can be a struggle because I do not always have the energy to go out and hang out with my friends.
 But mostly, I just live my life as if FA weren't there.

 Do you still go to therapy?

 YES!
 I go to a physical therapist once a week while I am at school.
 I also go to a counselor once a week.
 When I am home, I go to a physical and occupational therapist there and continue seeing my counselor through telehealth.